AadityaUoHyd/personify-resume-with-ai/README.md

 - Mistral-AI (only API-Key integration)
 - React Js

-## Get your mistral api-key from here for your .env file
+## Create your .env file with these two properties in root folder of resume-personify-ai-java-springboot-backend.
+MISTRAL_AI_API_KEY=your-mistral-ai-api-key <br>
+MISTRAL_AI_CHAT_MODEL=mistral-large-latest

-You can use freely available key for demo projects => https://console.mistral.ai/api-keys
+- For MISTRAL_AI_API_KEY, generate your own mistral api-key from here (You can use freely available key for demo projects) => https://console.mistral.ai/api-keys
+- For MISTRAL_AI_CHAT_MODEL, you can choose any one model from given below :
 ```
-spring.ai.mistralai.chat.options.model=<choose any one model from given below>
 - open-mistral-7b,
 - open-mixtral-8x7b,
 - open-mixtral-8x22b,